REMINDER: the meetings of the SFE are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 - 24 June 2013 (BSFE 186-187)

-Mrs. Élisabeth DAVID, Iconographic Alert: The beard is not the Mariette
+Mrs. Élisabeth DAVID, Iconographic alert bulletin: the beard does not make the Mariette

 Mrs. Marie MILLET, Mouweis: a city of the Meroe Empire